 - You must create the unattended installation script.

 There are two methods that you can use to perform unattended installations of MetaFrame XP.
-The one you choose to use depends on the version of MetaFrame XP you are planning to install.
+The one you choose to use depends on the version of MetaFrame XP you are to install.

 If you're going to use MetaFrame XP without any Feature Releases or with Service Pack 1 or Feature Release 1, you need to install MetaFrame XP by itself and then install SP-1 or FR-1.
 This is done by creating an unattended answer file.

-If you're planning on using Service Pack 2 or Feature Release 2, the SP-2/FR-2 installation program can be used to install the base MetaFrame XP product that is automatically at the SP-2/FR-2 level.
+If you're on using Service Pack 2 or Feature Release 2, the SP-2/FR-2 installation program can be used to install the base MetaFrame XP product that is automatically at the SP-2/FR-2 level.
 SP-2 and FR-2 have been "slipstreamed" into the standard product installation.
 This installation program is available as an .MSI package, which means that there are several advanced options available to you.
 Of course you could choose to install MetaFrame XP without any Service Packs and then install SP-2 later, but installing the slipstreamed version of MetaFrame XP with SP-2 saves you a step.

 Creating an Unattended Answer File